sensible-hq/sensible-docs/readme-sync/v0/integrations/2000 - zapier/index.md

 ---

-Every time you run an extraction using the Sensible [app](https://app.sensible.so/quick-extraction) or [API](ref:choosing-an-endpoint), you can automatically send the data to a destination, for example an email or database, using a **Sensible trigger**:
+Every time you run an extraction using the Sensible [app](https://app.sensible.so/quick-extraction), API, or SDKs, you can automatically send the data to a destination, for example an email or database, using a **Sensible trigger**:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_trigger.png)